Anthropology Blogs 2017

 Anthropology blogs are also a great way to supplement an Introduction to Anthropology.

 The anthropology blogs included here have published since June 2016.
-Also check out the Anthropology Newspaper from antropologi.info for a great live-feed experience.
+For a great live-feed experience, bookmark the Anthropology Newspaper from antropologi.info.

 Please let me know if you spot any anthropology blogs I have overlooked, re-activations, or any descriptions of anthropology blogs that should be modified.
 For 2017 I am moving my list of anthropology blogs from a previous home on my companion anthropology blogs project Anthropology Report.
 I am hoping to gradually consolidate my anthropology outreach efforts as Living Anthropologically.